ristuo/reservoir/README.md

 # reservoir
 Reservoir sampling implementation to replace the inefficient GNU shuf that is, to pick uniformly at random n lines from a file.
+Turned out that shuf is somewhat faster, maybe it does use reservoir sampling after all.

 ##Compiling
 ```sh